You know your CEO should be guest posting, but who has the time to write articles AND run a company? That's where ghostwriting comes in.

 - Ask for referrals.
 Have your marketing team reach out to their personal networks via email or social media.
 A friend of a friend may know an amazing writer.

-- ClearVoice Marketplace.
+- ClearVoice Talent Network.
 This is another option to find excellent ghostwriters.
 You set your budget, topic and instructions, and then ClearVoice matches you with a curated selection of freelance writers who meet the specifications of your assignment.
-Here are detailed instructions on how to use the ClearVoice Marketplace.
+Here are detailed instructions on how to use the ClearVoice Talent Network.

 Look for people with a track record of creating compelling and engaging content, and always read examples of their work.